Films from the first year

 To encourage the production of media in both the independent and professional market that portray the human race in a positive light, and to applaud original works that redefine media through innovation, creativity and sensitivity that both enlightens and educates audiences from around the world.

-To encourage the independent spirit, Red Rock strives to find a home for all films that qualify in competition.
+To encourage the independent spirit, Red Rock strives to find a home for all films that qualify for competition.
 This gives the filmmaker a chance to give their work exposure even if they may not make the festival finals.

 The demographic is well educated and consists mostly of empty-nesters, young college students and seniors.
 The festival also aims to find new films for seniors as well as quality films for youth, sports films and films with American Indian themes.